All Products

 Note

-Using this feature when there are too many columns may cause performance problems.
+Using this feature with many columns might cause performance issues.

 Conditional Formatting